 Note: Ratios based on 'Adjusted' financial incorporating Moody's Global Standard Adjustments for Non-Financial Corporations with the exception of [1] calculated as per financing documentation.

-The 2019 AICR has been calculated by carrying over the 2018 adjustment for regulatory depreciation Source: Moody's Financial Metrics
+Source: Moody's Financial Metrics

 This publication does not announce a credit rating action.
 For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.